TimGW/Clean-Compose-Example/README.md

 Next copy/rename `apikey.properties.example` to `apikey.properties` and add your key into the `GITHUB_PAT` field.
 When successful, you should now have up to 5000 requests.

-Finally, if you want to run the release variant you can create a new keystore via `Build` -> `Generate Signed Bundle/APK...` and store your keystore in a safe location.
+Finally, if you want to build a release variant, create a new keystore via `Build` -> `Generate Signed Bundle/APK...` and store your keystore in a safe location.
-Then copy/rename `keystore.properties.example` to `keystore.properties` and fill in the sensitive keystore information from the keystore you created earlier.
+Copy/rename `keystore.properties.example` to `keystore.properties` and fill in the sensitive
+keystore information from the keystore you created earlier.
+Update the signingConfigs for the release variant from `signingConfig signingConfigs.debug` to`signingConfig signingConfigs.release`

 # Considerations
+* Set the signingConfig for release to debug in the build.gradle to prevent crash on initialisation.
 * Purposely didn't add (feature) modules because of the size of this assignment.
 * Added (optional) GitHub PAT for all API calls to increase the rate limit.
 * Created separate models for repo list items and the detail page.
 I think they should be treated